Guidelines for a Home Visit

 - the truly bed-bound patient for whom travel to the surgery by car would cause deterioration in their medical condition or unacceptable discomfort.

-After initial assessment over the telephone a seriously ill patient may be helped by a GP's attendance to prepare them to travel to hospital - that is, where a GP's other commitments do not prevent him/her from arriving before an ambulance.
+After initial assessment over the telephone a seriously ill patient may be helped by a clinician's attendance to prepare them to travel to hospital - that is, where other commitments do not prevent him/her from arriving before an ambulance.